Northern Red Oak

 Oaks are known to support hundreds of butterfly and moth species including their caterpillars.
-Poised and completly still, this caterpillar found on a Northern Red Oak leaf uses mimicry to evade their predators.
+Caterpillars found on a Northern Red Oak leaf uses mimicry to evade their predators.
 The caterpillar can remain safe when a predator thinks it is just a twig.
 This twig mimic caterpillar is from the family Geometridae, which means “earth-measurer” in Greek, and refers to their inching movements.

 Observing Northern Rad Oak leaves can lead to fascinating discoveries like this round gall which occurs on the leaves when a female wasp lays an egg or eggs via her long ovipositor into the plant tissue which stimulates the abnormal growth.
 Cutting the gall open reveals its internal structure of white fibers radiating from the central larval capsule.
 The gall provides a protective place for the wasp larva to eat and grow until the proper time comes for it to leave the gall and emerge into the world.

 Northern Red Oaks provide important hard strong wood for railroad ties, lumber, barrels, furniture, flooring, millwork, and veneer.

 The Long, Long Life of Trees by Fiona J. Stafford is a beautifully illustrated book containing intimate and detailed explorations of seventeen common trees including Oak.